willstall/impopsicles/README.md

 [![Preview 12](./thumbnails/12_thumb.png)](./full/12.png)

 ## Idea and Inspiration
 Popsicles are delicous, but Imposicles are impossibly delicious.
 Inspired by amazing artists like M.C.
-Escher and Andy Warhol, Impopsciles is a long-form generative series that blends light, math, and dessert to create gorgeous Interactive Popsicles.
-Each 'cicle' is a another lick of creation.
+Escher and Andy Warhol, Impopsicles is a long-form generative series that blends light, math, and dessert to shape gorgeous Interactive Popsicles.
+Each 'cicle' is a just another lick of creation.

 ## Technology
-Impopsicles are first given randomized values in JS.
+Impopsicles are first given randomized seed values in Javascript.
 These values are then used to create a custom GLSL fragment shader.
 The shader is then compiled in real-time.
-Raymarching is used to create the scene.
+Raymarching is used to render the scene.
 Each piece, at it's core, is a uniquely generated SDF ( signed distance field ) that is then modified in unique and unexpected ways.

 ## User Input
-A collector has the ability to move the Impopsicle around in realtime.
-While moving, the raymarcher runs is a low-detail view allowing for very quick rendering.
-When the mouse/touch is released, the piece defaults back into a high-detail mode.
-The defeault resolution option is 2, but can lowered or raised via 0-9 on keyboard input.
+A collector has the ability to move an Impopsicle around.
+While moving, the raymarcher runs in low-detail mode allowing for very quick rendering.
+When static the piece defaults to a high-detail mode.
+The default resolution option is 2, but can lowered or raised via 0-9 on keyboard input.
 0 being the lowest detail and 9 being the highest.

 The spacebar can also be used to allow for an ambient rotation action.

 ![Preview 13](./full/13.png)

 ## Features and Algorithm

 Impopsicles are currently created with a combination or 2 actions.
 The first action is defining a random 'overall' popsicle style.
+The second action is apply mutation upon this style.

 Styles
   - Vertically Olongated Oval